Skip to main content

 Typically, this will be a relative path, starting with images/.
 This image will be used as preview for the online version and the print version.

-If a video is shared openly on the Internet, you can simply provide the full URL for the @source attribute.
+If a video is shared openly on the Internet, you can simply provide the full URL in the @href attribute.
 All the other attributes are the same as for the author-provided case, above.
-Read Subsection 4.29.4 for some considerations when authoring a URL, since there are a few gotchas.
+Read Subsection 4.30.4 for some considerations when authoring a URL, since there are a few gotchas.

 You can frequently discover the URL of a video by first playing it, and then using a context menu (e.g. via a right-click) to reveal an option to copy the video’s location.
 However, note that there are various techniques sites use to make such a URL temporary, or otherwise unusable.
 So do some research about potential uses and test carefully.
 Our example below is provided from a United States government site.